ThePansmith/thepansmith.github.io/content/proposals/neoforge-smv.md

 **A**: The Mod developer community will determine the stable modding version via vote.
 This proposal simply addresses the communication issue, allowing the community to easily vote and communicate with each other, as well as having a resource to point others to.
 <!-- The last time the community managed to settle on a stable modding version without structured communication was nearly [eight years ago](https://howoldisminecraft1122.today/). -->

-**Q**: I'm a mod developer who prefers to keep my mods on the latest patch of Minecraft.
+**Q**: I'm a mod developer who prefers to keep my mods on the latest patch of Minecraft for vanilla players.
 How will this affect me? \
 **A**: It won't affect you at all.
 It is fully expected that some mods, such as optimization mods, client-side mods, and server-side mods, will continue to target the latest patches.
-This proposal is aimed at giving content modders a unified direction for porting and maintaining their mods.
+This proposal is aimed at giving large mod developers a unified direction for porting and maintaining their mods.

 **Q**: How would voting work? \
 **A**: The simplest approach would be a [runoff vote](https://en.wikipedia.org/wiki/Runoff_voting) hosted on Neoforge's Discord or another platform.